deepsurgical/daVinci1394FPGA/README.md

 During my early days in the LCSR, the lab was making strides in dexterity with a snake robot designed for remote telesurgery of the upper airway.
 However, standard control architectures involved running bulky wiring bundles from every control axis to a centralized electronics rack.
 The dozens of sensors and actuators needed to articulate such a high-dof robot created a physical bottleneck.
 The system became increasingly error prone and difficult to work with.

-To solve this, we designed a [hardware controller architecture](https://www.researchgate.net/publication/224353229_Centralized_processing_and_distributed_IO_for_robot_control) optimized for high-degree-of-freedom systems:
+To solve this, we designed a [hardware control architecture](https://www.researchgate.net/publication/224353229_Centralized_processing_and_distributed_IO_for_robot_control) optimized for high-degree-of-freedom systems:
 * **Centralized Processing, Distributed I/O:** Rather than routing bundles of wires from each joint to the workstation individually, sensor and actuator signals are digitized and serialized by a nearby FPGA.
 * **The FireWire Bus:** The motor commands and sensor readings are then multiplexed over a single, high-speed IEEE 1394 (FireWire) serial bus, maintaining real-time performance.
 * **The Codebase:** The implementation of this architecture for the snake robot became the [`SnakeFPGA-rev2`](https://github.com/deepsurgical/SnakeFPGA-rev2) codebase.